fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-dashboard.md

 ```

 ##Run

 Finally, run the **run_tests.sh** script to start the Fogbow Dashboard.

 ``` bash
 nohup ./run_tests.sh --runserver localhost:9000 &
 ```

-The Fogbow Dashboard is based on the [horizon](https://github.com/openstack/horizon) dashboard.
-To know more about the Horizon project, for example how to deploy it in different environments, see the <a href="http://docs.openstack.org/developer/horizon/index.html" target=_blank>Horizon docs</a>.